WhatsAppWizard/bot/README.md

  *  **Configure environment variables**: Pass environment variables required to configure the server.
    *  **Set up reverse proxy (Nginx)**: Configure Nginx as a reverse proxy to route traffic to containers.

-## API Documentation 📚

-TODO: Add a link to detailed API documentation if applicable.

 ## Roadmap 🗺️